 Once, while doing research with housewives in New Delhi, we held the research in an “apartment facility” where the women had their conversation in the living room and the clients and I were crammed into a spare bedroom watching via television.
 In some markets, like India, the research location isn’t determined until after the recruiting is finished to best accommodate the respondents, but that can leave US clients feeling ill-prepared for any travel.
 Working closely with your fieldwork partners in OUS markets to properly set expectations is crucial to ensure those viewing the research are prepared for the experience.
 In Mexico, if you want to speak to respondents in upper-socioeconomic levels, they may not be comfortable coming to a research facility—so qualitative research may be conducted in a well-known, high-end restaurant—and you’ll be viewing from another room via CCTV.

 To summarize, qualitative research outside of the US brings depth and insights into the global market for a product that can be invaluable.
 The trick is careful and flexible planning to ensure that the design and logistics are appropriate for each market.
-Feel free to email me if you have any questions, and good luck!
+Send us a note if you have any questions, and good luck!